dbt-labs/docs.getdbt.com/website/docs/faqs/models/available-configurations.md

 ---
 title: What model configurations exist?
-Description: “Learning about model configurations”
+Description: "Learning about model configurations"
-sidebar_label: ‘Model configurations’
+sidebar_label: 'Model configurations'
 id: available-configurations
 ---
 You can also configure: